Please enter the passkey to continue to the game instructions.

 $200 + (300 x $0.50) + (100 x $1) = $450 Total Costs

-Balancing these two cost drivers is the central challenge of the game.
+Balancing these two cost drivers by ordering not too much or too little is the central challenge of the game.

 The game illustrates how coordination problems and delayed feedback can lead to inefficiencies in supply chains.

-The dashboard reflects only local information available to you as a retailer.
-It does not provide insight into future demand or the internal states of other supply chain members.
+The dashboard summarizes your start-of-week situation using only the local information available to you as the retailer.
+It does not reveal future demand or the internal states of the other supply chain members.

 If not, please review the instructions once more before starting the game.